pnvasko/EbayToAmazon/README.md

 # EbayToAmazon
-Ebay goods parser and post to Amazon tools
+Amazon goods parser and post to Ebay tools
+Use selenium for parse item in Amazon and post to Ebay use api.
+Have simple web flask based ui